pranav-ganesh/tp/docs/DeveloperGuide.md

 The Sequence Diagram below illustrates the interactions within the Logic component for the `execute("add n/bob e/email@email.com p/999")` API call.

 <div markdown="span" class="alert alert-info">:information_source: **Note:**
-Due to the length of the arguments, we have decided to replace the line "add n/bob e/email@email.com p/999" with "..." within the diagram for easier viewing.
+Due to the length of the arguments, we have decided to replace the line "n/bob e/email@email.com p/999" with "..." within the diagram for easier viewing.
 </div>